markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 # BASH-UTILS - VERSION 0.9.0 - UNDER REVIEW - USABLE
 There may be typos in this documentation.
 It is still under review.

-A set of over 60 bash utility functions to make writing complex well structured Bash Scripts easier.
+A set of around 100 bash utility functions to make writing complex well structured Bash Scripts easier.

 Broadly speaking the utilities provide functionality to simplify
 * run time checking bash functions - argument checking for functions, etc,
-* under take debugging or verbose output (when -v or --vb flag passed into a script),
+* assist undertaking of debugging (verbose output when -v or --vb flag passed into a script - flag configurable),
 * get or override user input (-f type flag),
+* create cross-script or same-script (as defined by context) 'persistent' bash variables that hide implementation details.
 * check or ensure files and directories exist,
-* do useful stuff with git directories, move stuff around, commit stuff from scripts.
+* do useful stuff with git directories, move stuff around, commit stuff from scripts, branch from scripts, etc.
+* automatically process command line flags (e.g. script -x -y -z 200 arg1 arg2) as either boolean flags or values to be set) - and automatically add usage documentation if you use the default Usage() function (provided automatically),
-* create map data structures (multi-d),
+* enable the creation of map data structures (multi-d),

 and a whole load of other useful stuff.